Loading...

 How to consume White Bread without glucose spikes

-Reduce the portion size of white bread in your meal.
-Eating smaller amounts can help manage blood sugar levels.
+Reduce the amount of white bread you consume in one sitting to minimize its impact on your blood sugar levels.

 Stay Hydrated